 While we spent time clambering up the falls, our daughter and parents enjoyed playing at Mahogany Beach and even got to witness a regional “comic” dance performance.
 Unexpected and fun at the same time.

+However, the falls are not the only attraction in this region.
+There is an abundance of things to do in Ocho Rios, each one packed with culture, traditions, food, and of course astounding sights.
 There is so much natural beauty around us that is not accessible, so places like Dunn’s River Falls gives even amateur adventure enthusiasts a chance to experience the wonders of the world from up close and get the type of high that is often hard to find living a city life.